6th Conference on Afghanistan - 10-11 July 2026

 Day 1: Between anxiety, empathy, and support: How Afghans in Diaspora could help those inside the country

-Day 2: The role of education and empowerment in current Afghanistan
+Day 2: Women's education in Afghanistan under the Taliban

 Workshops